DevContext MCP Server

 Tools (5)

-update_conversation_contextUpdates the context based on code changes or new messages in the conversation.
+update_conversation_contextUpdates the conversation context based on code changes or new messages.

 Environment Variables